Lake Stevens Defense Attorney

 Marysville, WA 98270

 The Evergreen District Court is a division of the Snohomish County District Court System (Evergreen Division).
-It has jurisdiction over state and Snohomish County cases; including Lake Stevens arrests for Drunk Driving / DUI or Assault DV arrests made by a Snohomish County Sheriff or Washington State Trooper that result in misdemeanor or gross misdemeanor charges are usually handled by Evergreen District Court, though occasionally such cases are filed and heard at the Evergreen District court in Monroe or the Cascade District Court in Arlington, which are also divisions of the Snohomish County district court system.
+It has jurisdiction over state and Snohomish County cases; including Lake Stevens arrests for Assault / DV or Drunk Driving / DUI arrests made by a Snohomish County Sheriff or Washington State Trooper that result in misdemeanor or gross misdemeanor charges are usually handled by Evergreen District Court, though occasionally such cases are filed and heard at the Evergreen District court in Monroe or the Cascade District Court in Arlington, which are also divisions of the Snohomish County district court system.

 Evergreen District Court